 Obtain patient history of any previous transfusions, transplantations or pregnancies.

-Perform an antibody screen tests on the patient’s plasma to detect clinically significant red cell antibodies or HLA antibodies.
+Perform an antibody screen tests on the patient’s plasma to detect clinically significant red cell antibodies, HLA or HPA antibodies.

 What to do?

-If an antibody is identified, you may request for antigen-negative blood if further transfusion is needed.
+If a red cell alloantibody is identified, antigen-negative blood is warranted if further transfusion is needed.

 With patients on long term transfusion support, eg patients with thalassaemia, giving phenotyped matched blood early in their chronic support may reduce the risk of further antibody development.(2)